MicrosoftDocs/power-platform/power-platform/admin/operations/overview.md

 - **Recycle bin for table records**: The recycle bin feature allows users to restore deleted records from tables&mdash;across various deletion scenarios&mdash;within a configurable time frame.
 This feature ensures data recovery when needed.
 Learn more in [Restore deleted Dataverse table records](/power-platform/admin/restore-deleted-table-records).

-- **Long-term retention**: Enable long-term retention policies on tables to keep parent and associated child data, including activities, emails, and attachments, retained as a set for compliance and auditing purposes.
-Learn more: [Long-term retention for tables in Dataverse](/power-apps/maker/data-platform/data-retention-set#enable-a-table-for-long-term-retention)
+- **Long-term retention**: Use long-term retention policies on tables to keep parent and associated child data&mdash;including activities, emails, and attachments&mdash;retained as a set for compliance and auditing purposes.
+Learn more in [Long-term retention for tables in Dataverse](/power-apps/maker/data-platform/data-retention-set#enable-a-table-for-long-term-retention).

-### See also
+### Related content

 - [Managed Environments overview](../managed-environment-overview.md)
 - [Security in Microsoft Power Platform](../security/overview.md)